nestjs/docs.nestjs.com/content/fundamentals/dynamic-modules.md

 }
 ```

 It should now be clear how the pieces tie together.
-Calling `ConfigModule.register()` returns a `DynamicModule` object with properties which are essentially the same as those that, thus far, we've provided as metadata via the `@Module()` decorator.
+Calling `ConfigModule.register()` returns a `DynamicModule` object with properties which are essentially the same as those that, until now, we've provided as metadata via the `@Module()` decorator.

 > info **Hint** Import `DynamicModule` from `@nestjs/common`.